 We have put together a list of post-operative instructions for those who have recently undergone immediate denture surgery or are looking to have it.
 In this guide, we outline what to do after surgery.

-Do not remove the immediate dentures from your mouth for the first 24 hours following surgery.
+Do not remove the immediate dentures from your mouth for the first 24 hours post-surgery.
 The denture will act as a bandage, protecting the surgical site, and controlling the swelling and bleeding.
-If removed prematurely, swelling may occur making it difficult or impossible to place the dentures back in your mouth.
+If removed prematurely, there is a high chance that swelling will be apparent which will make it difficult or impossible to replace the dentures back into your mouth.
 After 24 hours, you should remove the dentures every night and soak them in water or a disinfecting agent such as “Strident”.

 If your lip, tongue or cheek is numb, please take care not to bite it.

 If treatment has been completed under sedation or you have taken anti-anxiolytic medication, a responsible adult will need to drive you home and accompany you for the rest of the day until you are fully recovered from the effects of the medication.